cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

-To start a worker for this master, specify the project name (`myproject`) to connect in the `-M` option:
+To start a worker for this manager, specify the project name (`myproject`) to connect in the `-M` option:

 ```sh